Henrico County Public Schools

-The Henrico County Public Schools school system is a Virginia school division that operates as an independent branch of the Henrico County, Virginia county government and administers public schools in the county.
+Henrico County Public Schools is a Virginia school division that operates as an independent branch of the Henrico County, Virginia county government and administers public schools in the county.
 Henrico County Public Schools has five International Baccalaureate schools – John Randolph Tucker High School, Henrico High School, Fairfield Middle School, Tuckahoe Middle School and George H. Moody Middle School.

 Statistics

 District

 There are 72 total schools and program centers.
 There are 46 elementary schools, 12 middle schools, 9 high schools, 3 Advanced Career Education Centers, 3 alternative program centers, and a virtual academy.
 Additional schools are being planned to be built as of March 2023.
 At the elementary level, the pupil/teacher ratio is 19.1, while at the high school level, the ratio is 18.3.
 There are 2,893 full-time equivalent (FTE) teachers in the district.
-The district had a budget of 659 million dollars in 2018-2019.
+The district had a budget of 762.9 million dollars in 2022–2023.